Amartyaraja/project2/README.md

 # new project
-this project was made using local system
+this project was made using local system.